pfizer-opensource/scikit-digital-health/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PfyMU's documentation!
+Welcome to SciKit-IMU's documentation!
 =================================

 .. image:: https://github.com/PfizerRD/PfyMU/workflows/PfyMU/badge.svg)
    :alt: GitHub Actions Badge

-PfyMU is a Python package with methods for reading, pre-processing, manipulating, and analyzing Inertial Meausurement Unit data. `PfyMU` contains the following sub-modules:
+PfyMU is a Python package with methods for reading, pre-processing, manipulating, and analyzing Inertial Meausurement Unit data. `SciKit-IMU` contains the following sub-modules:

 sit2stand
 ---------